mwiens91/octotransfa/README.md

 # octotransfa

 Okay, fine.
 There *is* something to see here (you got me).
-This is a quick-and-dirty file transfer script to download some data off a on-prem server to some external HDDs (or SSDs, I guess).
+This is a quick-and-dirty file transfer script to download some data off an on-prem server to some external HDDs (or SSDs, I guess).